 When I was conducting my research for the “10 passionate Canadian personal finance bloggers to follow in 2017” post, I came across a few interesting/disturbing real estate posts from other blogs related to purchasing properties.
-As a Realtor, I was curious about how other non-real estate bloggers view the real estate industry and what their readers’ feedback were.
+As a Realtor, I was curious about how other non-real estate bloggers view the real estate industry and what their readers’ feedback was.
 To my surprise, the majority of the blog posts and comments on those posts projected a very negative view of the industry and its participants’ practices and in some cases, the projected images were outright disturbing.
 I won’t go into details of how disturbing those posts were.
 However, I will use what I had learned through personal experiences and from those posts to create a thorough checklist to guide home buyers when they shop for their properties.
 Instead of trying to fix the industry issues, I think that there is a better way to overcome it – prevent it from happening in the first place.
 The best way to do that is through education and awareness.
 So, I’ve composed a list of things that you can do to save money and protect yourself from an unnecessary financial loss when you are planning to purchase your dream home.
 This list is categorized into three sections: before you shop, when you are shopping and after you have bought.

 Before You Shop